Ukraine reports new wave of Russian strikes across country

-KYIV, Ukraine (AP) — Ukrainian officials said Russia launched a “massive missile attack” across Ukraine on Monday, striking homes and buildings, disrupting power supplies and causing civilian casualties.
+KYIV, Ukraine (AP) — Russia on Monday unleashed what Ukraine called a “massive missile attack” across the country, striking homes and buildings, killing civilians and disrupting electrical power that caused blackouts and cut water supplies for the Black Sea port of Odesa.

+Russian President Vladimir Putin, meanwhile, drove a truck across a bridge linking his country to the Crimean Peninsula following its repair from a bombing in October that had embarrassed Moscow.

-The latest barrage, which Ukrainian authorities have been anticipating for days, was a new round of punishment by Moscow as it sought to disable Ukraine's energy supplies and infrastructure as winter approaches — part of a new strategy in its nine-month war.
+The missile barrage, which Ukrainian authorities have been anticipating for days, was the latest round of punishment by Russia as it sought to disable Ukraine's energy supplies and infrastructure as winter approaches — part of a new strategy in its nine-month war.

 The country's electricity provider, Ukrenergo, lashed out at Russia over “the eighth massive missile attack by a terrorist country," saying its facilities had been hit, triggering blackouts.
 It urged residents to stay in shelters as its crews tried to repair the damage.

-Air raid alerts sounded across the country.
-Ukrainian media reported explosions in several parts of the country south of Kyiv, including Cherkasy, Kryvyi Rih and the Black Sea port of Odesa, where the water company said power was out to pumping stations, leaving the city without water.
+Air raid sirens sounded across the country.
+Ukrainian media reported explosions in several parts of the country south of Kyiv, including Cherkasy, Kryvyi Rih and Odesa, where the water company said power was out to pumping stations, leaving the city without water.

 “The enemy is again attacking the territory of Ukraine with missiles!”
 Kyrylo Tymoshenko, the deputy head of the Ukrainian president’s office, wrote on Telegram.